arcas59/super-asteroids-super-spacewar/en/ch6.md

     this.rotationSpeed = Sup.Math.Random.float(Asteroids.rotationSpeed.min, Asteroids.rotationSpeed.max);
     // Set the asteroid size related to the classSize of the asteroid this.size = Asteroids.sizes[this.sizeClass];
+    // Set the asteroid collision amplitude related to the classSize of the asteroid this.amplitude = Asteroids.amplitudes[this.sizeClass];
     // Set the size to the actor model this.actor.getChild("Model").setLocalScale(this.size);
 [...]